Working Day

 2021

-“Maybe it’s time for you to find a normal job?”, “You’re already thirty, and you have not neither harrow nor barrow with your photography”, “So you shoot two and a half hours today?
-What are you doing the rest of the time?”, “Congratulations on the opening of the exhibition!
-We are very proud of you!
-Tell me, will they pay for this?”.
-I have often heard such says since I left my job in a government structure a few years ago and went into photographic freelancing.
+“Maybe it’s time you found a real job?”
+“You’re almost thirty, and with this photography of yours you still don’t have a penny to your name.”
+“So you spent two and a half hours shooting today?
+What did you do with the rest of your time?”
+“Congratulations on the exhibition opening!
+We’re so proud of you.
+Tell me, will you get paid for it?”
+I have heard remarks like these often since leaving my job at a state institution several years ago and moving into freelance photography.

-A person has the right not to be dependent on his workplace and is free to determine his own life.
-But in this performative act I go from the opposite and become attached to the instrument — the camera, setting the manual exposure control mode on the device.
-Pressing the shutter button opens the curtains, letting in light to the film, the reverse movement closes them.
+A person has the right not to be dependent on their workplace, and to determine the shape of their own life.
+Yet in this performative act, I proceed by contradiction: I bind myself to a tool — the camera — setting it to manual shutter mode.
+Pressing the shutter button opens the curtains, allowing light to reach the film; releasing it closes them.

-Turning to Articles 91, 94 and 108 of the Labor Code of the Russian Federation, it is possible to establish the most classic in the Russian context, the norm of the duration of the working day.
-Eight hours, divided into two-time intervals by a lunch break, is how long I have to stand with my finger on the button.
-The efforts made will transform photographic practice into an absurdly simple relationship between mechanical action and a predetermined period, in the hope that this will endow it with signs of “normal work”.
-By aiming the lens at an abandoned building, a symbol of people in ruins, I try to hide from their toxic effects behind the temporal gap that occurs when the shutter is released.
+A classic working day lasts eight hours, divided into two stretches by a lunch break.
+That is how long I am to stand with my finger pressed down on the shutter.
+This exertion transforms photographic practice into an absurdly simple relation between a mechanical action and a predetermined period of time, in the hope that this will grant it the attributes of “real work.”
+By directing the lens at an abandoned building, I try to hide behind the temporal rupture that occurs at the moment the shutter is released.
+What is registered on the overexposed film is not proof, but the exhaustion of having to prove.

 You were (not) here